ikkarai/ikkarai.github.io/tadaka.md

 </div>

-Given the politics behind ‘Demonification’ of certain races or castes, given the rampant massacre of Indian women and most of all the rapid proliferation of the violent Hindutva forces all across India, one feels compelled to engage with Vayalar's poem at many levels.
+Given the politics behind ‘demonification’ of certain races or castes, given the rampant massacre of Indian women and most of all the rapid proliferation of the violent Hindutva forces all across India, one feels compelled to engage with Vayalar's poem at many levels.

 The work has gone through a few versions whereas the only constant factors have been the masks—used for characterization as well as stage design.
 The original production (under the working title 'Swacchandacharini') was a solo along with a video.